 Emma was worried that the club could have been problematic “by creating further class divisions on campus and possibly increasing hostility between state and privately-educated students”.

 Instead, she aims to “provide equal opportunities to all students by removing any barriers faced by state-educated students.
-It is important that we have support and participation from privately-educated students so we can bring our communities together and create a mutual understanding where we all work to amplify the voices of the 93%”.
+It is important that we have support and participation from privately-educated students, so we can bring our communities together and create a mutual understanding where we all work to amplify the voices of the 93%”.

-Emma thinks that the club has a bright future: “So far, we have had some incredibly positive feedback from many students which tells me this club deserves a place on campus and people are ready to have these types of discussions.
+For Emma, the club has a bright future: “So far, we have had some incredibly positive feedback from many students which tells me this club deserves a place on campus and people are ready to have these types of discussions.
 I am excited to see how this club progresses after I graduate this summer and see where the next committee takes it.
 We have a long way to go in bridging the social mobility gap on Penryn Campus, but it must start somewhere.”

 In response to this article, University of Exeter Deputy Registrar and Chief College Operations Officer Linda Peka told the Anchor: “Equality, diversity, inclusion, and parity of experience is an incredibly important priority for us.
 As part of that, we are already undertaking work to widen access and increase the number of state school students at the University of Exeter; this includes working with schools, fair access programmes like Exeter Scholars, extensive outreach including Discover University, our digital engagement platform, work through our Exeter Student Ambassador Scheme, and a wide range of student recruitment activities.
 We have also set up an expert task and finish group on state sector recruitment which will consult with student groups and report to the University’s Governing Council in April.
 We know we still have a lot more to do and we welcome opportunities to work with students to help us achieve these aims.
 I am really delighted to hear about the formation of the 93% club on the Penryn campus to promote conversations and dialogue and to provide opportunities and support.
 We have a 93% group representing students on our Exeter campuses who have been working with us to support fair access and their insights have been invaluable.
 I welcome future opportunities to talk with members in Cornwall, particularly to co-create ideas and plans to widen participation and to build a truly inclusive university community.”